 Garden Of Heroes, Palm Harbor, Florida

-The events are just two months apart.
-On March 5th I attended a memorial service honoring police and military K-9s, in north Pinellas County, Florida.
+It so happens that the events are only two months apart.
+On March 5th I attended a service memorializing police K-9s and military dogs, too, in north Pinellas County, Florida.
 The exact location is the Garden of Heroes, an area reserved for service animals and K-9 dogs on the beautiful grounds of Curlew Hills Memory Garden in Palm Harbor.

-And yesterday, on May 27th, the nation celebrated Memorial Day.
-I took this photo a few days prior, just after local Boy Scouts had placed flags throughout the entire property.
-It was an emotional sight.
+And just yesterday, on May 27th, the nation celebrated Memorial Day.
+This is the photo I took a few days prior, soon after local Boy Scouts had placed flags throughout the entire property.
+It was a very emotional sight.

 Pastor Danny McDonald Officiated

-“All dogs go to heaven.”
-These words often appear on social media.
-However, it’s especially poignant when they are said at a memorial service to honor police and military dogs.
-I think, without exception, we all believe that.
+I’m pretty sure that most of us are familiar with the saying, “All dogs go to heaven.”
+After all, these words often appear on social media.
+However, it’s especially poignant when said at an event honoring law enforcement dogs plus those that assist the armed forces.
+I truly think, without exception, we all believe that.

-In addition, Pastor McDonald told the attendees that working dogs have “enormous heart” and are motivated to fulfill their mission to serve.
-He also said that the memorialized K-9s were “Knights of Valor.”
+In addition, Pastor McDonald told the attendees that working dogs have “enormous heart” and are motivated to fulfill their mission to serve, at home and abroad.
+He also said that these very special K-9s in our thoughts were “Knights of Valor.”
 How true.

 MILITARY WAR DOG